tatiana-iazykova/2020_HACK_RUSSIANSUPERGLUE/README.md

 **BEWARE: next step may not work**

 4. When you are finished, click **File** in the Colab menu panel.
-Choose **Save a copy in Github** and select the repository to submit your updates.
+Choose **Save a copy in Github**, add minor changes to the filename, so we would be able to discern your notebooks from ours and select the repository to submit your updates.

 https://github.com/tatiana-iazykova/2020_HACK_RUSSIANSUPERGLUE